gajubro/web/README.md

-# web
+# web Page
-For now only the coming soon web page,later my portfolio
+For now only portfolio